92-Foot-Tall Mercury Redstone Rocket Replica

 Alan Shepard, a New Hampshire native, became the first American to fly into outer space on May 5, 1961.
-For some reason the state failed to acknowledge that -- at least as a tourist attraction -- until 2009, when it erected a life-size perfect replica of the Redstone rocket that launched Shepard skyward.
-Explanatory signs around the rocket reveal that the Redstone was in fact just a nuclear ballistic missile with a space capsule stuck on top.
+Nearly fifty years later, in 2009, the state erected a life-size perfect replica of the Redstone rocket that launched Shepard skyward.
+Explanatory signs around the rocket reveal that the Redstone was in fact just a nuclear ballistic missile, barely six feet wide, with a space capsule stuck on top.
 Shepard was a brave man, and a little nuts.

 The rocket stands in front of the McAuliffe-Shepard Discovery Center, an upscale planetarium.
 There's a little bronze bust of Shepard on the admission desk, but that's the extent of his personal glorification -- which is as he would have wanted it (Shepard was an intensely private man).
 And the rocket really was the star of those early Mercury flights.

 The McAuliffe-Shepard Discovery Center is co-named for Christa McAuliffe, New Hampshire's other famous astronaut.
 Unfortunately, her spacecraft didn't perform as well as Alan's.